tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Commit and push your changes to git
 - Each commit should be responding to a single task or question
 - Why is it important to keep your commit to a single task or question?
+  - [DO LATER]
 - Is it better to have a lot of very small commits, or one big commit when everything is working?
+  - Lots of small commits clutter the commit history and make it very cumbersome to search for previous revisions while one big commit when everything is working may not allow you to go back to what was implemented some time ago (for eg, going back to an old implementation of a function which was not committed may not be possible)
+  - So it's important to strike the right balance between both
 - What are the most important commands to know in git?
+  - `git add`, `git commit`, `git push`, `git clone`, `git checkout`

 ## Introduction to Sockets